iq3addLi/swift-vapor-layered-realworld-example-app/README.md

 ### Precondition

-* You have an AWS account and pulumi account.
+* You have AWS and pulumi account.
 * AWS and Pulumi CLI is Installed.

 ### Set environments for AWS CLI